camilesing/Hive-Spark-SQL-Helper-VSCode/README.md

 ## 2. User Guide

-If you want to enable Hive SQL feature on your file, either name the file with a extension `.HQL`, Or press F1, type 'Change Language Mode', and then choose HiveSQL.
+If you want to enable Hive SQL feature on your file, either name the file with a extension `.hql` or `.hive_sql`, Or press F1, type 'Change Language Mode', and then choose HiveSQL.

-If you want to enable Spark SQL feature on your file, press F1, type 'Change Language Mode', and then choose SparkSQL.
+If you want to enable Spark SQL feature on your file, either name the file with a extension `.ssql` or `.spark_sql`, press F1, type 'Change Language Mode', and then choose SparkSQL.

 ### 2.1 Color theme recommend